I’m an Atheist!

 There have been some, such as Nietzsche, who have argued that traditional morality had become stagnant and that a truly liberated individual - the Übermensch - could create their own values rather than following the ‘herd’.
 Significantly both Hitler and Stalin saw themselves in this role.
 It was they who decided what is best for their society and this was their justification for the extermination of Jews, Romanies and other ‘undesirables’.
 Even such men will be subject to a higher judgment as well as the judgment of history.

-5. Jesus
+6. Jesus

-The arguments used above are largely subjective or philosophical but are none the less valid.
+The arguments used above are largely subjective and philosophical but are none the less valid.
 Jesus stands as another strong argument for the reality of God.
 The four records of the Gospel, Matthew, Mark, Luke and John, all major on the question ‘Who is Jesus’?
 This extraordinary person performed amazing impossible miracles, the dead were raised and chronically sick healed.
 Even his enemies admitted he was doing these miracles.
 His teaching was so profound, he stressed that God sees what is going on in out hearts and that outward religion is no protection from the judgment of God that is to come.
 He fulfilled the 330 prophecies about the Messiah who would be a Jew, a direct descendant of King David, who would be born in Bethlehem, would be crucified as the ultimate sacrifice for sin and would then rise from death.
 There were many witnesses to all this.
 This is what he said about himself:

 “I am the bread of life.
 He who comes to me will never go hungry, and he who believes in me will never go thirsty.”
 John 6:35